recp/json/README.md

 #### Object Map

-Here a cool and very easy and very fast way to parse known JSON: objmap.
+Here a VERY UNIQUE and VERY COOL and VERY EASY and VERY FAST way to parse known JSON: objmap.

 ```C
 void